Crestwood Village Senior Communities - East in Indianapolis, IN

 • pro The property is old and run down.

-• pro The apartments desperately need updating.
+• pro The apartments are decent in size but desperately need updating.

 • pro The previous owner had zero customer service skills, maintenance was non-existent, and the facility was crumbling and dangerous for residents.